kikoseijo/AndroidPopularMovies/README.md

   - Save Instance States in the detail view fragments.
   - movies.db' was leaked!
 Please fix your application to end transactions in progress properly and to close the database when it is no longer needed.
   - Maximize performance on detail view, maybe loading the Reviews and Trailers on DetailActivity and passing the results form API direct to fragments instead of loading them from fragment itself.
-  - Implement Picasso .error
+  - Implement Picasso .error.
   - Optimize Tablet Views.
   - Entering movie details from favorites if I remove it, when i navigate back, the movie remains till view its reloaded.
-(Need to commit changes before going back, or do a flag to reload when i´m back after deletion.)
+(Need to commit changes before going back, or do a flag to reload when i´m back after deletion.).